csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

 There are many benefits to using this plugin, the main one being there is no existing software that currently replicates its functionality in a hospital environment.
+The existing scheduling system does not have any way to take distances into account at all, and is forced to build the Nurses' schedules solely from other factors.
+Our product will alleviate this by being able to provide the distance between any two rooms in the hospital, meaning that there will no longer be any inefficient schedules with too much walking.

+In addition, there is also no easy way to digitally represent the physical layout of the hospital which is why factoring in distance when making schedules is currently so difficult.
+This will also be solved by our product by providing a clean and simple user interface for creating virtual blueprints of the hospital.
+They will be able to build it on top of existing blueprints, or completely from scratch for maximum ease of use and flexability.

-The existing scheduling system does not have any way to take distances into account at all, is forced to build Nurse schedules solely from other factors.
-Integrating our plugin will save the nurses large amounts of time going from patient room to patient room and patient room to supply room, which is directly translate to a lighter workoad and less stress.
-This will allow them to better aid their patients which directly corresponds to the hospitals values of doing their best at helping their patients recover.
+Finally, integrating our plugin with their scheduling system will save the nurses large amounts of time which will directly translate to a lighter workoad and less stress.
+This will allow them to better aid their patients which directly helps the hospitals values of doing their best at helping their patients recover.

 #### Q4: How will you build it?